Energinet-DataHub/opengeh-wholesale/.github/PULL_REQUEST_TEMPLATE.md

 ## When adding NEW infrastructure

-- [ ] I have added any new function apps / web apps to Healthcheck UI
+- [ ] I have added any new function apps / web apps to Sauron (link?)
 - [ ] I am using the geh-terraform-modules V13 branch